seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

 !!! success "Three users, two years - for free."

     You will receive a license for up to three users which is valid for two years.
-    If you like SeaTable and want to buy a bigger license, please [contact us](https://seatable.io/kontakt/?lang=auto).
+    If you like SeaTable and are considering a bigger license, please [contact us](https://seatable.io/kontakt/?lang=auto).

 #### 5. Start the server

-Run`tree -a /opt/seatable-compose`, the output should look something like this:
+Run`tree -a /opt/seatable-compose`, the output should look like this:

-=== "Enterprise Edition"

-    ```
     /opt/seatable-compose
     ├── .env
     ├── .env-release